toege/csharp-api-counter/README.md

-# Java API Counter
+# C# API Counter

 ## Learning Objectives
-- Use Spring Boot Web to build a simple API
+- Use ASP.NET to build a simple API
 - Use RestController classes to map HTTP requests to class methods

 ## Instructions